60 Confidence intervals

 # CI contains 0, meaning there is no significant difference

-The fact that the conficence interval contains \(0\) means that there is no statistical difference between the two means.
-The algebric difference is due to errors in the estimation (maybe because of small samples).
+The fact that the confidence interval contains \(0\) means that there is no statistical difference between the two means.
+The algebraic difference is due to errors in the estimation (maybe because of small samples).